TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 This is the recommended setup and is commonly used in the official TYPO3 manuals and extension documentation.

-This structure splits the documentation for the VCS host (README.md) and the Sphinx theme (Documentation/) and allows full use of :ref:`custom content elements <rest-reference>`, like UML diagrams, which are only supported by the theme.
+This structure splits the documentation for the VCS host (README.rst) and the Sphinx theme (Documentation/) and allows full use of a continuously expanded set of :ref:`custom content elements <rest-reference>`, like UML diagrams, which are only supported by the theme.
 This structure allows to add multiple pages to the documentation and build a full page tree.

 The Settings.cfg configuration file allows you to set theme variables, i.e. the project title, release version and the like.

-Of course, you can also use a README.rst instead of a README.md file to write the entire documentation in the same markup language.
+Of course, you can also use a README.md instead of a README.rst file as both markup languages are supported by the common VCS hosts.

 .. code-block:: none

    .
-   ├── README.md
+   ├── README.rst
    └── Documentation
        ├── Includes.rst.txt
        ├── Index.rst